Flint Dille: Personal background

 Dille was born in Chicago, Illinois, the son of Robert Crabtree Dille and Virginia Nichols Dille.
 He attended Glenbrook South High School.
 In 1977, he graduated from U.C.
 Berkeley with a Bachelor's degree in Ancient History and Classical Rhetoric.
 He received a Master of Fine Arts in Professional Writing (Cinema) from the University of Southern California.
 He lives in Los Angeles, California.

 Flint Dille is the grandson of John F. Dille, publisher of the original Buck Rogers comic strip, and is part of the Dille Family Trust, which owned the rights to the character.

 Professional background

 After grad school, Dille worked as a freelance script reader, production assistant, and assistant art director before getting his first writing job from Joe Ruby at Ruby-Spears as a Saturday Morning Development writer.
 This led to writing scripts for Mr. T., The Puppy, and RoboForce.
-Later, Dille went to work for Sunbow Productions and served in various capacities as Writer, Story Editor, Associate Producer, and Co-Producer on several shows, including The Transformers, G.I.
+Later, Dille went to work for Sunbow Productions and served in various capacities as a writer, story editor, associate producer, and co-producer on several shows, including The Transformers, G.I.
 Joe, Inhumanoids and Visionaries.